 Pantoprazole (By mouth)

-Treats gastroesophageal reflux disease (GERD) and damage to the esophagus.
-Also treats high levels of acid in the stomach caused by a tumor (such as Zollinger-Ellison syndrome).
-This medicine is a proton pump inhibitor (PPI).
+Treats gastroesophageal reflux disease (GERD), damage to the esophagus, and high levels of acid in the stomach.

 Protonix, Protonix TRThere may be other brand names for this medicine.